Modern East Asian Studies (M.A.)

 Early submission is strongly recommended!

-You are advised to apply as soon as possible and long before the deadlines expire.
+You are advised to apply as soon as possible starting from january and long before the deadlines expire.
 This is to make sure that you have enough time to obtain a visa (in case you are from a non-EU country) and to arrive in time for the start of the program in early-October.

 You may submit your application via E-mail or regular mail to: